 The initial phase of the project concentrated on members of the American Ex-Prisoners of War, Heart of America Chapter based in Kansas City, Missouri.
 The American Ex-Prisoners of War (AX-POW) is a national, non-profit organization of American citizens who were captured by the enemy.
 Researchers will note that some of the interviewees, although members of the Missouri-based chapter, were living in Kansas at the time of the interview.

-The Missouri Environmental Oral History Project began in 1997, was placed on hold the following year, but has started back up as of April, 2011.
+The Missouri Environmental Oral History Project began in 1997.
 The project seeks to document the history of conservation, preservation, environmentalism, land and natural resource use in Missouri.
-Given the recent surge in interest of important state, national, and global environmental issues it was important to revive this program.

 The interviews fall under the following subject areas: